Necrid: Promotion and reception

-Other reviewers praised the character's gameplay and design.
+Other outlets instead praised the character's gameplay and design.
 An editor for the video game website GameZone wrote that his attacks compensated for his appearance and described him as "cool", while also praising both his weapon and fighting style.
 Adam Sessler and Morgan Webb of X-Play stated that, while Necrid did not seem to fit the aesthetic, the character did have some appeal.
 UGO's Doug Trueman stated Necrid's weapon had to be "seen to be believed", and described him among other new characters as "[adding] something spectacular to the Soul Calibur pantheon".
 Tim Rogers of website Insert Credit called Necrid "a work of digital art both in form and function" and added that "as far as console-only characters go—everybody wins with Necrid".
-Despite their negative remarks, an editor for IGN listed Necrid as eighth on their list of the top ten characters contributed to the Soulcalibur games by designers outside Namco and wrote that while they felt the character's gameplay was unbalanced, it added to Necrid's appeal; the editor wrote "what do you expect from a man who shares a symbiotic relationship with the very energy that powers Soul Edge?
+Despite their negative remarks, Jesse Schedeen of IGN wrote that while they felt the character's gameplay was unbalanced, it added to Necrid's appeal, stating "what do you expect from a man who shares a symbiotic relationship with the very energy that powers Soul Edge?
 If you needed to clean house in [Soulcalibur II], Necrid was the man for the job."

+University of Delaware professor Rachel Hutchinson cited him as an example of the cultural stereotype of human versus monster, a "mutated or damned [creature] deviant from the human norm" that the game's human characters are expected to vanquish.
+In a later study involving students, male students stated an assumption that female players would not be interested in playing an "ugly character" like Necrid over other strong female characters in the game like Taki, a belief she noted her data did not support as she found an unwillingness to play as the character regardless of gender.
+Another student suggested they believed it due to being unable to "relate" to monster characters in such games, however Hutchinson retorted characters like Voldo were popular choices by comparison, and other students had reacted more favorably to other non-human characters in the Soulcalibur series.